-Retired employees whose total annual income is less than 250% of the current federal poverty level (FPL) may receive assistance in paying a portion of their monthly health premium based on years of active service, through a grant provided by the PEIA call the Retired Employee Premium Assistance program.
+Retired employees with 5 or more years of service whose total annual income is less than 250% of the current federal poverty level (FPL) may receive assistance in paying a portion of their monthly health premium based on years of active service, through a grant provided by the PEIA call the Retired Employee Premium Assistance program.
 Retired employees using accrued sick and/or annual leave to pay their premiums are not eligible for this program until their accrued leave is exhausted.
 Applications are mailed to all eligible retired employees each spring.
 Medicare-eligible retirees with 15 or more years of service who qualify for Premium Assistance may also qualify for Benefit Assistance.
 Benefit Assistance reduces the medical and prescription out of pocket maximums and most copayments.
-The programs are described in detail in the Evidence of Coverage provided by Humana and ESI.
-For additional detail or for a copy of the application, call PEIA's customer service unit.
+The programs are described in detail in the Evidence of Coverage provided by Humana.
+For additional details or for a copy of the application, call PEIA's customer service unit.